w1thre/CTFs-writeup/README.md

 # CTFs
-All writeups from CTFs competition by me
+All writeup from CTFs competition by me